 8) Are dogs allowed?

-No dogs are allowed on the festival campsite/arena or car park areas, Watchet LIVE is held on a working farm.
+No dogs or pets are allowed on the festival campsite/arena or car park areas, Watchet LIVE is held on a working farm.

 9) Are Caravans or Trailer Tents allowed?

 Sorry, no caravans or trailer tents are permitted on the festival campsite, Watchet is surrounded by campsites who welcome caravans etc. who are with 1- 2 miles from the festival site.
 Pre booked campervans only admitted, we cannot accept live-in vehciles or sleeping in cars in the car parks.

 Due to our licensing conditions and land lease agreement no fires are permitted on the festival land.